Corbin Carroll Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to surrender 16 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Marlins pitchers combine to surrender 16 total home runs at a clip of 1.1 per game (to rank 13th in the league).

-- The Marlins will look to Garrett (0-0) in his second start of the season.
+- Alcantara (1-1) gets the starting nod for the Marlins in his fourth start of the season.
+He's put together a 5.79 ERA in 18 2/3 innings pitched, with 11 strikeouts.

-- In his most recent time out on Sunday, the lefty threw 4 2/3 innings against the New York Mets, giving up two earned runs while surrendering nine hits.
+- In his last appearance on Monday, the right-hander tossed four innings against the Philadelphia Phillies, allowing nine earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.